queenkjuul/jekyll-98/README.md

 #### `desktop_categories`

 Categories defined in this array will generate desktop icons and start menu links, assuming there are posts that exist that are tagged with that category.
 Note that things might get weird layout wise if you have more than 5-7 desktop icons total (`desktop_categories` and `site_links` combined)

+Not compatible with the default "Deploy from a branch" GitHub Pages deployment method.
+[Use the default Jekyll deployment Action instead](#github-pages-deployment)

 #### `site_links`